Our Response to COVID-19

 “There is also a real danger that more people could potentially die from the economic impact of COVID-19 than from the virus itself.”
 (World Food Programme)

 Income generating activities, such as food gardens and livestock projects, are built-in to each of our programs.
-Since April:
+Throughout 2020, we worked with our partners to make sure these were as effective as possible in communities.
+During the lockdowns from March through to the summer:

-- In Ngodzi, Malawi, children from our Child Headed Households Program have harvested their personal gardens and have enough food to last the whole year.
+- In Ngodzi, Malawi, children from our Child Headed Households Program harvested their personal gardens and had enough food to last the whole year.

-These projects will help households and communities maintain food and income security at a time when these are under extreme threat.
+These projects helped – and will continue to help – households and communities maintain food and income security at a time when these are under extreme threat.

 LISTENING TO & WORKING WITH COMMUNITIES